"The moment one definitely commits oneself,

 It's all good.
-Whatever you might want to change in your life from stopping something to starting something, there's lots of ways to get there.
-Struggle is not required, but it might be the way through to inspiration for many.
+Whatever you might want to change in your life from stopping something to starting something, there are lots of ways to get there.
+The struggle is not required, but it might be the way through to inspiration for many.

-For some, it might be action causing a change in thought.
-Anthony Robbins teaches how forced or an inner allowing of action can change our point of view, or our thinking.
+For some, it might be an action causing a change in thought.
+Anthony Robbins teaches how forced or an inner allowing of action can change our point of view or our thinking.
 He calls it changing your state.
 Running screaming down the street is one example he gives, as a release toward change--sort of like an explosion of energy and emotion.
 Maybe just deciding to try it for one hour, then one day.
 Then two.
 Then three.
 But ultimately, it all requires a change in thought.
 Whether that comes first or last is not all that important.
-There's lots of ways to get there.
+There are a lot of ways to get there.

 And the other thing about all of this is that it's never too late.
 Today is good.
 Right now is good.
 Tomorrow can be good.
 It's never too late to learn.
 It's never too late to decide.
 It's never too late to change your thinking.
 Before or after.